 All the design work for the area was created by MC2, known for their immersive brand ideas with a distinct voice.
-The company created a solution to create an everlasting relationship between guests and the Florida Hospital brand.
+The company created a solution to create an everlasting relationship between guests and the Advent/Florida Hospital brand.

 For the Rockwork Waterfall and Hanging Branches portion of the rebranding called Daytona Rising, Entech Innovative skillfully integrated a water delivery system into the existing concrete structure beneath the waterfall.